-This article, written by Hamilcar Publications’s Publisher, Kyle Sarofeen, served as the genesis for connecting with noted author Todd D. Snyder to write BUNDINI: Don’t Believe The Hype (August 2020, Hamilcar Publications).
+This piece, written by Hamilcar Publications’ Publisher, Kyle Sarofeen, served as the catalyst for connecting with author Todd D. Snyder to write BUNDINI: Don’t Believe The Hype (August 2020, Hamilcar Publications).

 Put a headdress and beads on Bundini and you’d have a witch doctor.
 And I don’t mean that in any negative sense.
 There’s good witch doctors, you know… — Chris Dundee

 Drew “Bundini” Brown is the greatest hype man in boxing history.
 No one else comes close.
 I can watch the end of the “Rumble in the Jungle” twenty times more and still get chills, in particular because of Bundini, wrestling his way to Ali, hailing him through tears of joy.

 He got the name “Bundini” in the Navy when he was leaving a port in India and some young women called out the word (meaning “lover”) from the dock as the ship pulled away.
 (He’d always pronounce it “Bodini,” as did Ali).
 He settled in Harlem after his discharge and struck up a friendship with a local fighter named Johnny Bratton, and worked the counter at a friend’s place called Shelton’s Rib House.
 Shelton’s was two doors down from Ray Robinson’s bar, “Sugar Ray’s.”

 Ray entered Shelton’s one night and paid an old woman’s bill.
 “Champ, they’ll be falling in the ring,” Bundini said, “and you won’t know why they falling.”
 Ray replied, “You’re a strange n*****, Bundini, very strange.”
 “From then on,” Bundini said, “I was not one among many to him, I was just me.”
 Robinson later asked him to go to training camp.